circlefin/verite/packages/docs/verite/quick_start.md

 //  As with the application, the verifiable presentation (which contains the credential)
 //  is in JWT form and must be decoded by the subject.
 This can be done in a mobile app
 //  client or a web browser.
-const decoded = await decodeVerifiablePresentation(presentation)
+const decoded = await verifyVerifiablePresentation(presentation)
 //  The verifiable credential is another JWT within the verifiable presentation and
 //  can be extracted like this: const vc = decoded.verifiableCredential[0]
 //  The verifiable credential must then be decoded so that the subject can request
 //  verification
-const decodedVc = await decodeVerifiableCredential(vc.proof.jwt)
+const decodedVc = await verifyVerifiableCredential(vc.proof.jwt)

 //  The subject would make a request to the verifier's server to obtain the verification
 //  offer.
 The code below must be executed by the verifier, using the verifier's key.